 Beyond the role expectation, the debt-service ratio uses after-tax income as a denominator when what really matters is the “free” after-tax income, i.e. what is left after necessary expenditures on goods and services.
 These limitations of the debt-service ratio imply it is best not to look at it alone.
 A rising debt-service ratio will be of concern if it occurs simultaneously with other financial trends.
 Indeed, two central features of financial fragility are that refinancing for the purpose of servicing debts grows and liquidity buffers shrink; therefore, rising debt-service ratio together with declining liquidity ratios and growing refinancing needs provide a better indicator of rising financial fragility at the macroeconomic level.

 Regarding liquidity buffers, the amount of monetary assets relative to the amount of debts has decreased dramatically over time in all countries.
 Figure 2 shows that US households used to have almost twice as many monetary assets as mortgage debts in the middle of the 1980s.
 By the end of the 2000s they held as many monetary assets as their outstanding mortgage debt.
 Similar trends occurred in France and the United Kingdom.
-Thus, the capacity of households to respond to a situation where routine income is insufficient to meet debt service has decreased dramatically, creating a greater dependence on defensive position making.
+Thus, the capacity of households to respond swiftly and smoothly without external help to a situation where routine income is insufficient to meet debt service has decreased dramatically, which creates a greater dependence on defensive position making.

 FIGURE 2 HERE